 Uploading files to our server

-You can upload artwork file onto our server on the artworks step of the ordering process.
-Files with are larger than our 300MB limit shall be sent to us via Wetransfer, Dropbox or using a similar method.
+You can upload artwork files when ordering through our website, but we have a file size limit of 300MB.
+For Larger files, you can use Wetransfer, Dropbox, or a similar method.
 To upload a larger file, please select the upload later option.
-Once you have placed your order, you will receive an email with instruction of how to upload your artwork.
+Once you have placed your order, you will receive an email with instructions on uploading your artwork.

 Text and Type

-When saving a file, make sure that you create all type to outlines, including pdf files.
-What is the meaning of the term ‘Create outlines’?’
+When saving a file, make sure that you create all type of outlines, including pdf files.
+The term ‘Create outlines’?’
 Creating Outlines’ or ‘Converting Text to Curves’ as it’s known in other software is a term from converting an editable text element into a path.
 Why do I need to create outlines on the text?
 Creating outlines on text removes the text elements in the artwork.
 Removing the text elements means that the text cannot be replaced by a default typeface when opened on another computer.
-As there are millions of different typefaces, weights and styles ‘creating outlines’, ensures that there is no chance of your text being automatically replaced by another similar font when opened up on another computer.
+As there are millions of different typefaces, weights and styles, ‘creating outlines’ ensures that there is no chance of your text being automatically replaced by another similar font when opened up on another computer.

 Creating outlines on type removes the ability to edit the text.
 Once the text is converted to outlines, you won’t have the ability to change the text as its now a path.
 It’s advised to choose the ‘Save as’ command to create a copy when saving.
-Using the save as and making a copy gives you the ability to change the text should you wish to on your original file at a later date.
+Using the save as and making a copy gives you the ability to change the text should you wish to on your original file later.